dt-apac-services/site/tutorials/fluentd/fluentdtutorial.md

 ![log monitoring enabled](assets/log_monitoring_enabled.png)

-## Step 3: Install fluentd
+## Install fluentd

 Install fluentd on your laptop.

-1. Download and install the [windows msi](https://www.fluentd.org/download)
+- Download and install the [windows msi](https://www.fluentd.org/download)
-2. Ensure the fluentd windows service is running
+- Ensure the fluentd windows service is running

 ![fluentd service running](assets/fluentd_running.png)

-3. Open the td-agent command prompt (not standard CMD window) as administrator
+- Open the td-agent command prompt (not standard CMD window) as administrator

 ![td agent cmd](assets/td_agent_cmd.png)

-4. Install the Dynatrace fluentd plugin: `td-agent-gem install fluent-plugin-dynatrace`
+- Install the Dynatrace fluentd plugin: `td-agent-gem install fluent-plugin-dynatrace`

-## Step 4: Create Log File
+## Create Log File
 Create an empty log file in any location you want.
 Make a note of the location as you'll need it later.

-## Step 5: Configure fluentd
+## Configure fluentd
 Open `C:\opt\td-agent\etc\td-agent\td-agent.conf` in a notepad as an administrator.

 Place the following content at the bottom of the file.